If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 3. ITIN Loans

 ITIN (Individual Taxpayer Identification Number) loans are specifically for borrowers who do not have a Social Security Number but pay taxes in the US using an ITIN.
-These loans are popular among undocumented immigrants, foreign nationals on work visas, and others who are legally earning an income.
+These loans are popular among undocumented immigrants, foreign nationals on work visas, and others legally earning an income.

 Requirements: